jiaxicheng/pentaho/waterfall.md

 ### Using PDI as data source ###

 PDI as data source can provide more flexibility than the PRD's query engine
-+ 'Table Input' step can take everything as parameters while in PRD, table names, keywords can not be parameterized, this makes something like order by <col-name> impossible (you can still order by <index-id> where index-id aligned to the position in the SELECT list)
++ `Table Input` step can take everything as parameters while in PRD, table names, keywords can not be parameterized, this makes something like order by <col-name> impossible (you can still order by <index-id> where index-id aligned to the position in the SELECT list)